Category: Weekly Updates

 • Trafford Healthcare Trust’s Acquistion Project

 It was clear that lessons had been learned.
 I sensed that the lessons I took from the review were different from my colleagues on the committee.
 It’s clear to me that there is demand for immediate access to a GP and people are prepared sometimes to travel across Trafford to get that access.
-But nevertheless the nearer one was to the Walk-in Centre, the more likely one was going to use it.
+But nevertheless the nearer people were to the Walk-in Centre, the more likely one they were going to use it.
 There’s two ways of looking at this, either people further away were being denied the service and were reluctantly choosing to put up with pain or worry and wait for an appointment with their own GP rather than travel to Trafford General, or those close to the service were casually choosing to use it.
 I tend primarily to the first explanation; and that there’s a real need for better access locally.
 We still haven’t reached a position where access to a GP is easy, convenient and where necessary, immediate.
-I believe tha fact that those close to Trafford General Hospital were using the Walk-in Centre in such numbers, suggests that as well as ensuring the accommodation is appropriate, we should be committed to getting better access throughout Trafford
+I believe the fact that those close to Trafford General Hospital were using the Walk-in Centre in such numbers, suggests that as well as ensuring the accommodation is appropriate, we should be committed to getting better access throughout Trafford

-The Acquisition Project continues to be a source of unavoidable concern.
-We know that the three trusts being looked at to effectively take over Trafford are Central Manchester University Hospitals (which runs the MRI), University Hospital of South Manchester (which runs Wythenshawe) and Salford Royal NHS Foundation Trust (Hope Hospital).
+The Acquisition Project continues to be a source of concern.
+We know that the three trusts being looked at to effectively take over Trafford are Central Manchester University Hospitals (which runs MRI), University Hospital of South Manchester (which runs Wythenshawe) and Salford Royal NHS Foundation Trust (Hope Hospital).
 We did receive assurance that there’s no question of splitting Trafford Healthcare Trust up so Trafford General goes one way and Altrincham General goes another.
 Trafford describes it as an ‘As is’ package.
 It’s not ideal and whilst the Trust has gone to great lengths to keep providers and patient groups involved, we’re definitely into uncertain times.
 I’m reluctant to enter into any ‘Save our Trust’ campaign at this stage as there would be definite advantages in being part of a bigger entity; better quality recruitment plus economies of scale.
 But we’re into the unknown and we need to keep a close scrutiny of the progress.

 Wednesday